DrugLib.com — Drug Information Portal

 *Mean Change and Placebo-Subtracted Mean Change from Baseline (mmHg) at Week 8 in Sitting Systolic Blood Pressure.
 Mean baseline systolic BP was 152.8 mmHg.

-In a double-blind, placebo controlled study, a total of 1,250 patients with mild to moderate hypertension received treatments of two combinations of amlodipine and valsartan (10/160, 10/320 mg), or amlodipine alone (10 mg), valsartan alone (160 or 320 mg) or placebo.
+In a double-blind, placebo controlled study, a total of 1246 patients with mild to moderate hypertension received treatments of 2 combinations of amlodipine and valsartan (10/160, 10/320 mg), or amlodipine alone (10 mg), valsartan alone (160 or 320 mg) or placebo.
+With the exception of the 10/320 mg dose, treatment was initiated at the randomized dose.
+The high dose was initiated at a dose of 5/160 mg and titrated to the randomized dose after 1 week.
 At week 8, the combination treatments were statistically significantly superior to their monotherapy components in reduction of diastolic and systolic blood pressures.

-Effect of Exforge® on Sitting Diastolic Blood Pressure
+Table 3: Effect of Exforge on Sitting Diastolic Blood Pressure

 Amlodipine dosage Valsartan dosage